This program gives sentenced individuals the opportunity to maintain their current employment or obtain employment (according to jail policy)

 Have enough clothing for your job.
 If you are here longer than a week, and you either have your vehicle or having someone else as your

 transportation, you may have clothes left in the vehicle and changed out for clean ones.
+If you want the Jail to wash them, bring at least

-The jail could wash them, but there is no guarantee that they will not be lost or damaged.
+3 sets of clothing.
+The jail will wash them, but there is no guarantee that they will not be lost or damaged.

 If you are on any medication, prescription or over the counter, it must be in its original form from the pharmacy.
 We are not able to accept

 If you have any counseling to attend due to a court ordered assessment, you will bring with you the information from the counselor on official